 Most cats start here.
 Even if other options are advised, we will use medicines first to see what effect normalising the thyroid hormone will have.
 If the kidneys can’t cope with the change we can easily stop or reduce the treatment.

 There are several good tablet options allowing for once or twice daily treatment.
 Once we start medication we need to retest to make sure we are giving the right dose, then every 6 to 12 months.

-The use of anti thyroid medicines in a transdermal skin ointment has fallen out of favour as we have come to realise these cats do not enjoy the same level of control or lifespan as other cats.
+The use of anti thyroid medicines in a transdermal skin ointment has fallen out of favour as these cats do not enjoy the same level of control or lifespan as other cats.
 Pictured is a scatter plot of thyroid levels of cats on transdermal medication showing how many are above or below the ideal range.

 Don’t worry if you’ve had trouble with tablets before.
 Thyroid medicines appear to be more easily tolerated and most owners manage to find a way.

 Radioactive Iodine Treatment

 A single dose of I131 can normalise a cat’s thyroid hormone levels.
 This is especially attractive for cats that will be hard to medicate.
 Disadvantages are: cost, availability, the need to stay in a sealed environment for at least a week, and irreversibility.